raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 wait (0.4) seconds
 ```

+## Reflection

+You can talk about how digital cartography has changed all our lives over the last few years: - Online maps with photographic overlays allows viewing an area with a high level of detail - Route finding algorithms mean that computers can plan fast and efficient routes between two points - Digital maps in combination with GPS technology, allows people to know their exact location along a route at any given time.

+Ask the young people in your group to think about how often they use digital maps, for example in the car or on a walk.

 ## Tip

 It might help for the young people to hand draw their maps first, or to attempt to copy a map that has been provided for them.